 Use the Logical Device Table task to view and configure the streams for the logical levels.
+Audio shuffling and breakaway can also be configured to create multiple streams with different audio channels (multi-language support) for example.

 The Logical Device Table task is also where you create virtual crosspoints (XPTs) and to configure logical destination devices that are related to these virtual XPTs.
-See Configuring Virtual Crosspoints (XPTs), on page 62.
+See Configuring Virtual Crosspoints (XPTs), on page 65.